andrewsunglaekim/js-objects-prototypes-es6-classes/readme.md

 };
 ```

 It's certainly a lot better and now we have a way to create as many people as we want.
 But we have a issue where we create a `greet` method for every instance of a person.
-What if the partner wants greet to say something different?
+What if the business partner wants greet to say something different?
 Now it needs to be changed in the `createPerson` function and then all the people need to be recreated.

 # A better approach - Constructor Functions